Everything on PDF accessibility - what does accessible PDF files mean?

 However, for people with disabilities, the PDFs that are shared often seem like a closed book.
 Despite their many advantages, if they’re not accessible, they can be frustrating to open and use for users with disabilities.

-Read on to learn what an accessible PDF is and how you can make your PDF files accessible for people with disabilities.
+So what is an accessible PDF is and how you can make your PDF files accessible for people with disabilities?
+Here at accessiBe, we want to make sure you can do just that.

 The main reason people love PDFs is that they’re compatible with almost every software.
 When you send someone a Word document you made on Microsoft Word 2007, they'll have compatibility issues if they try to open it on Microsoft Word 2017.
 But a PDF can be opened without difficulty on any system.